Project

 • Approximately 550 miles of new double-circuit transmission line

-• Four new and four equipment additions or expanded substations
+• Four new substations and equipment additions or expansion of four existing substations

 • First segments in-service by 2025, with other segments complete in 2026 and 2027